harrywenjie/Wan2GP/README.md

 - **Wan 2.1 Alpha** : a very requested model that can generate videos with *semi transparent background* (as it is very lora picky it supports only the *Self Forcing / lightning* loras accelerators)
 - **Chatterbox Multilingual**: the first *Voice Generator* in WanGP.
 Let's say you have a flu and lost your voice (somehow I can't think of another usecase), the world will still be able to hear you as *Chatterbox* can generate up to 15s clips of your voice using a recorded voice sample.
 Chatterbox works with numerous languages out the box.
 - **Flux DreamOmni2** : another wannabe *Nano Banana* image Editor / image composer.
 The *Edit Mode* ("Conditional Image is first Main Subject ...") seems to work better than the *Gen Mode* (Conditional Images are People / Objects ...").
 If you have at least 16 GB of VRAM it is recommended to force profile 3 for this model (it uses an autoregressive model for the prompt encoding and the start may be slow).
+- **Ditto** (new with *WanGP 9.1* !): a powerful Video 2 Video model, can change for instance the style or the material visible in the video.
+Be aware it is an instruct based model, so the prompt should contain intructions.

 Upgraded Features:
 - A new **Audio Gallery** to store your Chatterbox generations and import your audio assets. *Metadata support* (stored gen settings) for *Wav files* generated with WanGP available from day one.